What Is Compound Interest? Definition And Examples

 We all like the thought of earning interest on our savings and investments.
 Equally, we all hate having to pay interest on loans and debts.
 With some deft mathematical footwork it's possible to cancel out the interest on your debts by using the compound interest that accumulates on your savings.

 Let me ask you a question.
 Do you really understand what compound interest means and how it works?
 Most importantly: do you know how it can benefit you?

 No?
 In that case let's look at the basics of compound interest.
 Then we'll look a little at the formula for compound interest.
-Let's start with how it works:
+Once we've got through that, you'll be ready to have a play around with some figures using our compound interest calculator.
+Anyway, let's start with how it works:

 What is compound interest?